stevegt/promisebase/x/kvsplit.md

 - Develop a simple file–based implementation using standard library functions (e.g. using `os` and `ioutil`).
 For instance, keys could be mapped onto file paths relative to a base directory established at store creation time.

-- Include a basic constructor such as `NewStore(rootDir string) (Store, error)` that ensures the storage directory exists and establishes any configuration (such as directory depth or file naming conventions).
+- Include a basic constructor such as `NewKvStore(rootDir string) (KvStore, error)` that ensures the storage directory exists and establishes any configuration (such as directory depth or file naming conventions).

 ### 2. Refactor the db Package